seanbreckenridge/HPI/README.md

 - `my.smscalls`, exports call/sms history using [SMS Backup & Restore](https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore&hl=en_US)
 - `my.stackexchange.stexport`, for stackexchange data using [`stexport`](https://github.com/karlicoss/stexport)

-### Companion Libraries
+### Companion Tools/Libraries

-Disregarding tools which actively collect data (like [`ttt`](https://github.com/seanbreckenridge/ttt)/[`window_watcher`](https://github.com/seanbreckenridge/aw-watcher-window)), I have some other libraries I've created for this project, to provide more context to some of the data.
+Disregarding tools which actively collect data (like [`ttt`](https://github.com/seanbreckenridge/ttt)/[`window_watcher`](https://github.com/seanbreckenridge/aw-watcher-window)) or repositories which have their own exporter/parsers which are used here, there are a couple other tools/libraries I've created for this project:

 - [`ipgeocache`](https://github.com/seanbreckenridge/ipgeocache) - for any IPs gathered from data exports, provides geolocation info, so I have partial location info going back to 2013
+- [`sqlite_backup`](https://github.com/seanbreckenridge/sqlite_backup) - to safely copy/backup application sqlite databases that may currently be in use
+- [`git_doc_history`](https://github.com/seanbreckenridge/git_doc_history) - a bash script to copy/backup files into git history, with a python library to help traverse and create a history/parse diffs between commits
+- [`HPI_API`](https://github.com/seanbreckenridge/HPI_API) - automatically creates a JSON API/server for HPI modules
 - [`url_metadata`](https://github.com/seanbreckenridge/url_metadata) - caches youtube subtitles, url metadata (title, description, image links), and a html/plaintext summary for any URL
-- [`git_doc_history`](https://github.com/seanbreckenridge/git_doc_history) - a bash script to copy/backup files into git history, with a python library to help traverse and create a history/parse diffs between commits
-- [`HPI_API`](https://github.com/seanbreckenridge/HPI_API) - automatically creates a JSON API for HPI modules

 I also use this in [`my_feed`](https://github.com/seanbreckenridge/my_feed), which creates a feed of media/data using `HPI`, live at <https://sean.fish/feed/>